Greg Pattridge hosts Marvelous Middle Grade Monday (MMGM) on his Always in the Middle website each week. Check it out for more great kidlit!

-I dearly love Ramona, but my all-time favorite Beverly Cleary character has to be Ralph S. Mouse.
+In honor of Beverly Cleary, who passed this year at the age of 104, I’ve chosen three of her works for this week’s MMGM.
+As a kid, I dearly loved Ramona, but my all-time favorite Cleary character has to be Ralph S. Mouse.
 There’s just something about that precocious little fella that gets me every time.
 Maybe I see a little of myself in him.
-Maybe I remember being just a little irresponsible and wanting so much to grow up.
-Maybe I just love the idea of a young mouse who trills with the speed of a tiny red motorcycle trimmed with chrome and dual exhausts.
+Maybe I remember being a bit irresponsible and wanting so much to grow up.
+Maybe I just love the idea of a young mouse who trills with the speed of a tiny red motorcycle trimmed with shiny chrome and dual exhausts.
 I always have wished animals could talk.

 But that’s only the beginning of Ralph’s story.
-In the second book of the trilogy, Runaway Ralph decides he’s sick of scrounging for crumbs, and he’s had it with the scores of young siblings and cousins always begging for rides on his precious motorcycle.
-So he decides to run away from home.
+In the second book of the trilogy, Runaway Ralph, Ralph decides he’s sick of scrounging for crumbs, and he’s had it with the scores of young siblings and cousins always begging for rides on his precious motorcycle.
+So he runs away from home.
 (This one will tickle every one of us who ever packed a suitcase!)
-He finally lands at Happy Acres Camp and meets Garf, an unhappy little boy.
-Ralph ends up with much more than just the peanut butter and jelly sandwich he’s been craving.
-After run-ins with cats, dogs, cages and one alfalfa-hating hamster, he learns a lot about what’s really important to him.
+He finally lands at Happy Acres Camp and meets Garf, an unhappy camper.
+Ralph’s friendship with Garf nets him much more than just the peanut butter and jelly sandwich he’s been craving.
+After run-ins with cats, dogs, cages and one alfalfa-hating hamster, he learns what’s what’s most important to him.

-In Ralph S. Mouse, Ralph meets another young boy named Ryan and ends up haunting the halls of the Irwin J. Sneed Elementary School.
+In Ralph S. Mouse, the final book in Cleary’s trilogy, Ralph takes to haunting the halls of Irwin J. Sneed Elementary School and befriends another young boy named Ryan.
 It takes a few close encounters with danger and some disagreements before Ralph and Ryan learn a hard lesson–and Ralph ends up with a new vehicle to drive!

-While the first installment is my favorite, I highly recommend them all three books.
-Each describes a different adventure, with different boys and different situations, but each is written by a master craftswoman with a keen understanding of how children think and what they love.
-I’ve yet to meet the child Ralph didn’t delight.
+While the first book is my favorite, I highly recommend them all three.
+Different boys, different situations, different adventures, each written by a master craftswoman with a keen understanding of how children think and a knowledge of what they love.
+They’re timeless.
+Even fifty-something years later, I’ve yet to meet the child Ralph didn’t delight.